brittaniSavery/siba-league-site/frontend/src/lib/home.md

 The 2020-2021 season is complete and the Kansas City Koyotes are this season's champion!
 They managed to defeat the Dallas Rangers in Round 2 as well as last year's champs, the Phoenix Scorpions in the semi-finals.
 In the finals, they swept the Columbus Barons, quite handedly claiming the championship.

+[League awards](https://averyincorporated.com/siba/games/21sibaleagueawards.mp4) have been handed out and the draft top picks have been finalized.
+[Check out](https://averyincorporated.com/siba/games/2021-draft-lottery-final.mp4) the discussion between co-commissioners Kelley and Brittani Avery as they talk about the results of the playoffs and reveal the results of the draft lottery.

 As the league gears up for the next season, we are switching game versions.
 For the pro league, we will be using DDS:Pro Basketball 2021 v10.10.
 For the college league, we will be using DDS: College Basketball 2021 v9.6.
 Make sure you have the right version before next Tuesday!
 We'll all very excited to see what's new in this latest version.

 ### May 14, 2021